Prag8855/aab/content/guides/kontist-review.md

 A Kontist account costs [9€ to 13€ per month](/out/kontist-plans).
 Other banks have similar monthly fees.

-The other fees are excessive:
+The other fees are too high:

 - 10 free transactions per month, then 0.15€ per transaction (incoming and outgoing).
 - 1.7% fee on foreign currency transactions (incoming and outgoing).[^8] For example, if you get 1,000 USD from a client, you pay around 17€ in fees.